-This is the website of the UDP-glycosyltransferase (UGT) Nomenclature Committee.
-The purpose of this committee is to keep UGT gene names unilateral through assigning a unique name for novel UGT sequences submitted for naming by researchers working in the field..
+The UDP-glycosyltransferase (UGT) Nomenclature Committee keeps UGT gene names unilateral through assigning a unique name for novel UGT sequences submitted for naming by researchers working in the field.

 The UDP-glycosyltransferases are enzymes responsible for the addition of sugars to fat-soluble chemicals, including endogenous substrates such as hormones, and exogenous substances such as drugs, intoxicants, and other foreign chemicals.
 This is an important biochemical process in many different organisms that (usually) decreases the chemical’s biological effects, increases the chemical’s water solubility, and also aids in the chemical’s excretion.
 Although most organisms primarily conjugate using UDP-glucose as the active nucleotide-sugar cosubstrate in a process called glucosidation, mammals primarily glucuronidate chemicals using UDP-glucuronic acid as the nucleotide-sugar cosubstrate.
 This process is essential in preventing waste products of metabolism and fat-soluble chemicals from the environment reaching toxic levels in the body.
 Note that the enzymes that use UDP-glucuronic acid are called UDP-glucuronosyltransferases and that these enzymes are also commonly abbreviated to “UGTs” in the literature.
 The UDP-glucuronosyltransferases are a subset of a superfamily of genetically-related UDP-glycosyltransferase enzymes found in animals, plants, and many microorganisms.
 This committee was originally purposed with naming the UDP-glucuronosyltransferases, but now names all UGTs that are demonstrated to contain the signature glycosyltransferase protein domain.